Have Questions?

 Tuerk House Inc is 2.1 miles from Ellicott City, Maryland

-Tuerk House Inc is committed to helping the people of Ellicott City, MD. and the surrounding areas to find full recovery after a period of struggling with drug and alcohol addiction.
+Tuerk House Inc is committed to helping the people of Ellicott City and the surrounding areas to find full recovery after a period of struggling with drug and alcohol addiction.
 As such, Tuerk House Inc offers a wide variety of services in line with their philosophy of treatments that work - including inpatient drug treatment, outpatient day treatment, detoxification programs, long term drug abuse treatment, short term drug abuse treatment and others.

 Tuerk House Inc also believes that it is vital that every person gets specific treatments that are tailored to their needs to help ensure treatment is a success.
 This is why it is specialized in a wide variety of treatment methods, including trauma therapy, trauma-related counseling, cognitive/behavior therapy, behavior modification, dual diagnosis drug rehab, group therapy and others.
 Additionally, Tuerk House Inc is specialized in child care for clients children, aftercare/continuing care, treatment for spanish-speaking clients, active duty military, veterans, domestic violence, as well as other special programs.
 In general, the treatment methods that this alcohol and drug rehab uses can provide the level of stability that is as permanent as it is lasting.